-#5) Be clear about what you want to achieve in life and about your career objective.
+#5) Be clear about what you want to achieve in life as well as your career objective.
 It will keep you focused.
 You don’t have to do anything for the heck of it.

-#6) Your CV is vital for a successful interview.
+#6) Your CV plays a vital role for a successful interview.

 Never bluff, include all your skills and experience to give you a competitive edge.

 #7) Prepare well for an interview.
 You can make notes of interview questions that are most likely to be asked.
 Practice your answers.
 This will boost your confidence.